cybozu-go/moco/e2e/README.md

 ### YAML manifests

-`MySQLCluster` custom resource accepts some flexible settings such as the templates of Pod, Volume, and Service.
-So, we should examine the settings are correctly applied to the resources made by MOCO.
+MOCO's custom resources accept some flexible settings such as the templates of Pod, Volume, and Service.

-Functions represented by MOCO's custom resource (i.e., `MySQLBackup`, `MySQLSwitchOver`) also should be confirmed.
+These manifests should be tested with small tests.

+The other manifests to deploy MOCO are mostly tested together with e2e tests.

 ### `main` functions